-If you are building a home in Union County, please contact your township zoning inspector to see if a recommendation is required.
+If you are building a home in Union County, contact your township zoning inspector to see if a recommendation is required.
 If so, please give us a call to set up an appointment!

 Criteria of an Adequate Outlet